chiphuyen/metaflow-transformers-tutorials/README.md

 We'll show how Metaflow automatically saves trained models which we can access for predictions.

-[TODO] We'll use @batch to train the full dataset (40,000 samples) on AWS.
+We'll use @batch to train the full dataset (40,000 samples) on AWS.
 We'll need GPU since it'll take a while for the full data on CPU.

-To Ville:
-* Would you be able to help me with AWS?
-I can also look into setting up my AWS -- I just figure you might already have something running!